DaveTrussel/robo/README.md

 [![Build Status](https://travis-ci.org/DaveTrussel/robo.svg?branch=master)](https://travis-ci.org/DaveTrussel/robo)

-This C++ project is intended to provide a simple way of modelling robotic chain manipulators and be used for their control.
-It lets you calculte the forward and inverse kinematics and dynamics of the robot.
+This C++ project is intended to provide a simple way of modeling robotic chain manipulators and be used for their control.
+It lets you calculate the forward and inverse kinematics and dynamics of the robot.

-Built with the following compilers: g++5, g++6, clang++3.6, clang++3.9
+Build tested with the following compilers:
+* clang and llvm 7
+* gcc 7.4.0

 License: GPLv3.